Skip to main content

 Annual Requirements in Colorado

-LLCs in Colorado must file an annual report, known as a "periodic report," with the Secretary of State.
-This periodic report is a way to update the LLC's address and registered agent information.
-Even if your information stays the same, you must file the report each year and pay a $10 fee.
+LLCs in Colorado must file an annual report, known as a “periodic report,” with the Secretary of State.
+This periodic report is a way to update the LLC’s address and registered agent information.
+Even if your information stays the same, you must file the report every year along with a $25 filing fee.

 The due date of the report varies, so you can find your due date by searching for your business on the Secretary of State website and looking at the ‘Periodic report month’ field on the summary page.
 You’ll also receive a courtesy reminder email from the Secretary of State’s office if you sign up for the email notification service.